gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 #### Pre-selected vs. free-moving participants

 Decide if you need to have any of the team members pre-selected in each team.
 For us, the only two pre-selected roles in each team were a Product Manager and a Tech Lead.
 They were the key partners in pitching the initiative to team members.
-Everyone else (including Agile Project Managers) was allowed to self-select into new teams.
+All others (including Agile Project Managers) were invited to self-select into new teams.

 #### FTEs vs. Contractors

 If you have contractors working on your projects alongside the full-time employees, you will need to figure out if limiting self-selection to full-time employees makes sense in your environment.

 Since our typical team had a mix of full-time employees and contractors, it was logical for us to invite both groups to participate in the self-selection.
 After all, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
-We did make one adjustment to the process and asked contractors to give employees a "fist dip" at selecting their new teams.
+We did make one adjustment to the process and asked contractors to give employees a "first dip" at selecting their new teams.
 Everyone had equal opportunity after the first round of the self-selection.

 #### Observers

 Usually, you would want to limit participation to those directly involved in a self-selection.
 In our case, there was so much interest in the self-selection experiment across the organization, that we had to compromise by introducing an observer role.
 Observers were invited to join in the first part of the self-selection event.
-They could check out how the room was set up, take a pick at the participants' cards.
+They could check out how the room was set up, take a peek at the participants' cards.
 They could listen to initiative pitches for all teams, without making an actual selection.
 Observers were asked to leave after the break and before the start of actual teams' selection.

 ### 3. Work with Your Key Partners

 #### Adjust the process to fit your needs

 During our prep work we discovered that some team members felt very apprehensive about self-selection processes.
-To some extent, it reminded them a negative experience they had in their childhood with a selection into sports teams.
-We collaborated with current teams' Trifectas to reduce a potential discomfort with the following adjustments:
+To some extent, it reminded them of a negative experience they had in their childhood with a selection into sports teams.
+We collaborated with current teams' Trifectas to reduce potential discomfort with the following adjustments:

 <img src="http://i.imgur.com/NhTu2Vs.jpg" align="right" width="180"/>